ACINQ/eclair/README.md

 [![Build Status](https://travis-ci.org/ACINQ/eclair.svg?branch=wip-bolts)](https://travis-ci.org/ACINQ/eclair)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-**Eclair** is a scala implementation of the Lightning Network.
-Eclair is french for Lightning.
+**Eclair** (french for Lightning) is a scala implementation of the Lightning Network.
+It can run with or without a GUI, and a JSON-RPC API is also available.

 This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
 Other implementations include [lightning-c], [lit], and [lnd].